 Polish Women at the Drafting Table

-Barbara Brukalska (1899-1980) is one of the most important architects and avant-garde designers in Poland.
+Barbara Brukalska (1899-1980) was one of the most important architects and avant-garde designers in Poland.
 She was also the first female professor to teach at the Warsaw University of Technology.
 She worked with the modernist group Praesens and was an ardent admirer of Le Corbusier.

 Working with her husband Stanisław (also an architect), Brukalska implemented her idea of low-cost, practical architecture and design.
-Together, they designed a housing development in the Żoliborz district of Warsaw and a house at 8 Niegolewskiego Street (1927-28), which is considered the first avant-garde artefact in Poland.
+Together, they designed a housing development in the Żoliborz district of Warsaw and a house in 8 Niegolewskiego Street (1927-28), which is considered the first avant-garde artefact in Poland.

-After World War II, Barbara Brukalska focused on individual projects, expanding the House under the Eagles (1948-1950) and designing a housing development in Okęcie (1960), the Matysiak House in Warsaw (1956), a church in Troszyn ( 1956–1975) and in Sypniew (1971–1974).
+After World War II, Brukalska focussed on individual projects, expanding the House Under the Eagles (1948-1950) and designing a housing development in Okęcie (1960), the Matysiak House in Warsaw (1956), as well as a church in Troszyn ( 1956–1975) and in Sypniew (1971–1974).